riak/riak.github.io/docs/setup/installing/freebsd.md

 ---
 title: "FreeBSD"
 id: installing_freebsd
+slug: freebsd
+sidebar_position: 2
 ---

-[install source erlang]: /riak/kv/2.2.3/setup/installing/source/erlang
+[install source erlang]: /docs/setup/installing/source/erlang
-[downloads]: /riak/kv/2.2.3/downloads/
+[downloads]: /docs/downloads/
-[install verify]: /riak/kv/2.2.3/setup/installing/verify
+[install verify]: /docs/setup/installing/verify

 You can install Riak on FreeBSD for the AMD64 architecture with a binary package or by building from source code.